rebahama/Project-1/README.md

   ![Menu page](docs/menu-page.png)

 ## Contactus page
-This page the user can send message about anything to the restaurant, it is required by the user to fill in "number" and "email" in order to send the information to the restaurant.
-The user is also required to type in a specific format on in the number field.
+This page the user can send a message about anything to the restaurant, it is required by the user to fill in "number" and "email" in order to send the information to the restaurant.
+The user is also required to type in a specific format in the number field.

 ![Contactus page](docs/contact-page.png)